michellelobb/Structured-Noise-CNN/README.md

 dictated by the interpolation alpha factor.
 An $\alpha$ value of 0 means that the base image would remain unchanged, and an $\alpha$ value of 1 means only the pattern from the noise generator would be returned.
 After completing the noise generation, I split the training data into five groups, with noise added to certain percentages - 0%, 25%, 50%, 75%, and 100% - of the observations.
 I then built a ConvNet trained on the base data to handle the classification task, and used accuracy as the performance metric.

-The RGB testing showed an average accuracy increase of 3.93% for $\alpha$ = 0.1, 8.58% for $\alpha$ = 0.25, and no change for $\alpha$ = 0.5.
+The RGB testing showed an average accuracy increase of 2.95% for $\alpha$ = 0.1, 10.81% for $\alpha$ = 0.25, and 1.05% for $\alpha$ = 0.5.
 The grayscale testing showed no improvement, due to TV regularization mathematically not handling sharp edges well.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->